-Kathryn Gray (Deputy Chair) has previously been editor of New Welsh Review, publishing editor of Welsh indie press Parthian, a trustee of Ty Newydd, and a researcher for the Leverhulme-funded Devolved Voices project, investigating Welsh poetry in English since 1997.
+Kathryn Gray (Co-Chair) has previously been editor of New Welsh Review, publishing editor of Welsh indie press Parthian, a trustee of Ty Newydd, and a researcher for the Leverhulme-funded Devolved Voices project, investigating Welsh poetry in English since 1997.
 She has tutored for both the Arvon Foundation and the Poetry School.
 Kathryn received an Eric Gregory Award in 2001, and her debut collection, The Never-Never (Seren), was shortlisted for the Forward Prize for Best First Collection and the T.S.
 Eliot Prize.
 Her latest publication is a pamphlet, Flowers (Rack Press).

 Lizzie Crump currently runs the Cultural Learning Alliance, acts as the Strategic Lead for the What Next? movement, and is a trustee of the English and Media Centre.
 She has a Master’s degree in Teaching and Practice of Creative Writing from Cardiff University.